 Human encroachments on nature have led to planetary quagmires, such as climate change and biodiversity loss, necessitating immediate and coordinated efforts across sectors and disciplines.
-As one of the disciplines in education, English language teaching (ELT) carries a social responsibility that extends beyond merely enhancing English proficiency of students to shaping their critical and ecological thinking (Xiong, 2014).
-In this context, ELT's present duty is to transform the role of English education as a pathway for environmental advocacy, cultivating both language learners' English proficiency, and their critical and ecological responses toward environmental violence.
-Katunich and Goulah (2020) underscore ELT's vital role in addressing sustainability crises and hence further advocate a new ethic of language teaching in the Anthropocene era.
-This involves altering the current model of ELT practices to focus more on empowering students as future leaders to achieve sustainable development goals (SDGs) (Jodoin, 2022).
+As one of the disciplines in education, ELT carries the social responsibility that extends beyond merely enhancing English proficiency of students to shaping their critical and ecological thinking (Xiong, 2014).
+In this context, ELT's present duty is to transform the role of English education as a pathway for environmental advocacy, cultivating language learners' English proficiency and critical and ecological responses towards natural environmental violence.
+Katunich & Goulah (2020) underscore this ELT's vital role in addressing sustainability crises and hence further advocate a new ethic of language teaching in the Anthropocene era.
+This involves altering the current model of ELT practices to focus more on empowering students as future leaders to achieve Sustainable Development Goals (SDGs) (Jodoin, 2022).

-Fulfilling the responsibility of ELT in promoting environmental sustainability is feasible.
-The nature of English lessons provides an apt platform for more comprehensive intellectual and philosophical discussions among students, allowing them to delve into topics related to the natural environment and the ethical treatment thereof, often explored through literary texts (Beigel, 1996).
-Through these lessons, students can engage in discussions and projects focusing on nature, thereby enhancing their knowledge, fostering positive attitudes, and encouraging favorable behaviors toward nature, all while improving their English proficiency.
-For that reason, Bowden (2010) has advocated for incorporating sustainability and environmental issues into ELT (Mercer et al., 2022) at all levels of English education, including in teacher education.
+Achieving the responsibility of ELT in promoting environmental sustainability is feasible.
+The nature of English lessons provides an apt platform for more comprehensive intellectual and philosophical discussions among students, allowing them to delve into topics related to the natural environment and its ethics, often explored through literary texts (Beigel, 1996).
+Through these lessons, students can engage in discussions and projects focusing on nature, thereby enhancing their knowledge, fostering positive attitudes, and encouraging favorable behaviors towards nature, all while improving their English proficiency.
+For that reason, Bowden (2010) has always pronounced the potential of incorporating sustainability issues into ELT, including environment (Mercer et al. 2022) in all levels of English education, including in teacher education.
 Yu et al. (2024) further highlight that integrating sustainability into ELT through innovative approaches-such as interdisciplinary curricula, interactive activities, teacher training, and new assessment methods-not only enhances language skills but also raises students' environmental awareness and motivates them toward sustainable actions.

 In the realm of English teacher education, there have been concerted endeavors to integrate environmental sustainability issues.
-Various approaches have emerged, including specific courses on sustainable development (SD) (Findik et al., 2021), critical environmental courses focusing on ecocriticism (Saiful & Setyorini, 2022), and ecofeminism (Echegoyen-Sanz & Martin-Ezpeleta, 2021).
-Moreover, English instructional materials-including chapters, units, lessons, and passages-also serve as potential avenues for teaching environmental sustainability (Ganji et al., 2020).
-This initiative is rooted in two key goals of sustainability integration into English teacher education.
-First, it aims to foster English teachers' sustainable professional growth and development (Saiful & Setyorini, 2022) and sustainability attitudes (Echegoyen-Sanz & Martin-Ezpeleta, 2021).
-Second, it seeks to promote communicative language teaching (CLT) and translate the concept of global citizenship into practical applications (Tavakkoli & Rashidi, 2020).
+Various approaches have emerged, including specific courses on Sustainable Development (SD) (Findik et al. 2021) and critical environmental courses focusing on ecocriticism (Saiful & Setyorini, 2022) and ecofeminism (Echegoyen-Sanz & Martin-Ezpeleta.
+2021).
+Moreover, the use of instructional materials, including chapters, units, lessons, and passages also serves as potential avenues for teaching environmental sustainability (Ganji et al. 2020).
+These initiative stems from two key significances of sustainability integration in English teacher education.
+First, it aims to foster the of future English teachers' sustainable professional growth and development (Saiful & Setyorini, 2022) and sustainability attitudes (Echegoyen-Sanz & Martin-Ezpeleta, 2021).
+Second, it seeks to promote communicative language teaching (CLT) and translate the global citizenship concept into practical applications (Tavakkoli & Rashidi, 2020).

-Empirical evidence has demonstrated the positive impact of integrating environmental sustainability into the training of future English as a foreign language (EFL) teachers.
-This integration has been shown to enhance teachers' sense of connection to and interest in nature (Saiful, 2024a); improve English reading skills, ecoliteracy, and vocabulary learning (Haggag, 2023); raise climate change awareness (Silvhiany et al., 2023); and develop pedagogical content knowledge of sustainability (PCKS), which is the understanding of how to teach sustainability issues in English lessons (Saiful & Setyorini, 2022).
+Empirical evidence has demonstrated the positive impact of integrating environmental sustainability into the training of future EFL teachers.
+This integration has been shown to enhance teachers' sense of connection to and interest in nature (Saiful, 2024b), improve English reading skills, ecoliteracy, and vocabulary learning (Haggag, 2023), raise climate change awareness (Silvhiany et al. 2023), and develop pedagogical content knowledge of sustainability (PCKS), which is the understanding of how to teach sustainability issues in English lessons (Saiful & Setyorini, 2022).
 While these benefits highlight the value of incorporating sustainability into EFL teacher education, the process is not without its challenges.